pitkane/react-19-workshop/README.md

 - **React Server Components (RSC)**: Server-side rendering for faster loads and smaller bundles
 - **Client/Server Directives**: Proper usage of 'use client' and 'use server'
 - **Server Actions**: Handle form submissions directly on the server without API routes
-- **React 19 Improvements**: Enhanced metadata handling and simplified Context API with use() hook
+- **React 19 Improvements**: Enhanced Context API with use() hook for simplified Context consumption
-- **React Compiler**: Automatic memoization and performance optimization

 ## 🚀 Getting Started